 Here I’m sharing a Vietnamese-inspired sate recipe, I would say it is closer to a flavored oil rather than a paste.
 It can be used in noodle soups to add spiciness and richness to the broth, in marinades for tofu/tempeh/seitan, or even as a base for a dipping sauce.
 It’s versatile and it quickly became one of my favorite condiments to add flavor to dishes!

 This recipe requires just 8 ingredients plus one that is totally optional.

 - Vegetable oil: Use a neutral oil like canola or grapeseed oil that has little to no flavor.
 You don’t want to use coconut oil or it will harden at room temperature.
 For extra flavor, feel free to add a teaspoon of toasted sesame oil.

-- Annatto oil: While totally optional, the addition of annatto oil gives the sate a nice red/orange hue.
-If not using, substitute with more vegetable oil.
+- Annatto seeds: While totally optional, the addition of annatto seeds gives the sate a nice red/orange hue.

 - Lemongrass: This is the aromatic that gives the sate it’s main flavor.
 It’s citrusy, with hints of ginger.

 - Chili: There is no sate without some spiciness!